The Curious Case of Display Case Backs

 Possible reliability issues are unlikely to force the concept out of use.
 The only thing that can do that is a change in trends.

-Revival of the closed back
+The revival of the closed back

 Longines has ETA ebauches finished to a very high standard.
 It wouldn’t be a shame to let people admire these through a display back.